d34thM0TH3R/CTF-Writeups/about.markdown

 [Deadface 2022](deadface%202022/README.markdown)

+Welcome to my site for CTF writeups!

+I try to keep this organzied, and update it periodically.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: